Guest student blog post by third year Cecemmana student Sirama Bajo.

 Guest student post by Melissa Reyes.
 Before I sat down to write, I trimmed several roses from the bushes that grow outside of my kitchen window and put them in a small mason jar.
 I lit a candle and set my intentions.
 It is August 5, 2018, 10 months after hurricane Maria ravaged Puerto Rico.
 Power is slowly rolling back onto the island and communities are self-organizing to rebuild.
 Though the official death toll continues to be severely underreported, estimates say close to 4,645 people died as a result of the hurricane….
 Read More

-Now more than ever, we need all of our tools and abilities to protect and manifest what is precious and sacred.
-Dreams are generative; they empower us to heal ourselves individually and collectively and to activate our highest selves.
+When people of color dream together, we flourish.
 This weekly dream group cultivates our healing path and spiritual growth.
 Each week we will work creatively with our own dreams and share dreams with one another.
-We will build our own dream practices and develop our skills as a dreaming collective.
+We will build our individual dream practices and develop our skills as a dreaming collective.

 “In the East Bay, women of color and queer people are making alternative health-care practices accessible and culturally relevant to their communities — as well as a key part of their activism.”